roeyzeldin/communication-health-analyzer/README.md

 A LangGraph-powered system for analyzing communication health in email threads and meeting transcripts, providing structured insights into relationship dynamics and communication effectiveness.

+Had way more fun that I should have on the project, cool exercise

 ## 🚀 Quick Start

 ### Prerequisites